GN 8.2 Insurer participation in disputes and mediations

 Note: Government insurers and the Nominal Insurer are required to be model litigants, and all other insurers are encouraged to be model litigants.
 A practical example of this is to accord the worker due respect by genuinely participating in proceedings in the Commission.

-Genuine participation by insurers is aided by the in-person attendance of the case manager (or other insurer representative) with knowledge of the matter and appropriate delegation to provide instructions.
+Genuine participation by insurers is aided by the in-person attendance of the claims officer (or other insurer representative) with knowledge of the matter and appropriate delegation to provide instructions to their legal representative.

-There are benefits to insurers when they attend Commission matters in-person including:
+There are other benefits to insurers when claims officers attend Commission matters in-person, including:

 • allowing for better oversight of legal providers